How to find Inner Peace, regain Control, with Christ Driven Behavior

 In the 2019 movie, “Beautiful Boy,” the father asks his drug addicted son, "Why do you do all these drugs?"
 The son answers, “I don’t know why, when I tried it I felt better than I ever have, so I just kept doing it.”

 I spent 10 years in college studying the Central Nervous System, the brain and spinal cord.
 I spent 47 years abusing my brain and spinal cord, with drugs and alcohol.
 Regardless of age or background, most people don't think deeply about their behavior.
 Most people do what they do because it feels good-it makes them feel better.
+We are always looking for a bigger-better-offer (reward).
 We live in a,"feelings," based world."
 It's human nature to want to be in control of our feelings, to feel better.
 The truth is that people don't necessarily chase feelings, they escape their feelings.
 Feelings need to be faced and not run from.
+We need to be, "Aware," of our feelings, but not become our feelings.
 Feelings need to be managed, to work for us instead of against us.
 The takeaway here is understanding, “Why,” do we all have the emotional need to feel better, to be in control?
-"What," are the specific circumstances in life, that make us feel overwhelmed, helpless, anxious, frustrated, trapped, - that make us feel bad?
+"What," are the specific circumstances in life, that make us feel overwhelmed, helpless, anxious, frustrated, trapped, powerless, out of control - that make us feel bad?
 "How," do we manage our emotions and thinking in a direct healthy manner?
 The application of this understanding, is the antidote to regaining control over compulsive behavior as well as finding inner peace, in our lives in general!
 People change when they hurt enough and have to, or when they learn enough and want to!
 The biggest obstacle to increasing our self-awareness is the tendency to avoid the discomfort that comes from seeing ourselves as we really are, facing our feelings or emotions.
 Like it or not, discomfort is the price of admission, to a meaningful life.
 What we think (cognition), what we feel (emotion) and what we do (behavior) are intrinsically linked together.
 Our thinking determines our feelings and our feelings determine our actions.
 Pastor and cognitive behaviorist, Rick Warren, states, "The way you think determines how you feel and affects how you act.
 If you want to change something in your life or break a bad habit, then figure out what caused you to do the thing you want to change."

 Addiction is everywhere.
 We all have habit loops and every day addictions!
 A simple definition of addiction is, continued use (of a substance or behavior) despite adverse consequences.
 Addictions are simply normal behaviors that have veered out of control.
 Addictions are not just substance abuses (drugs, alcohol), but also behaviors (compulsive porn, Internet, facebook, tweeting, cell phones, gambling, gaming, anger, etc.).
 Our modern world is increasingly designed to create experiences that are addictive.
 The digital quick fix with a mouse click is everywhere.
 The need to compulsively keep your desktop clean, wash your hands or clean your house, can also be an addiction, although not necessarily a harmful one.
 Addictive behavior is never random.
 People behave the way they do for a reason.
 There is always a reason and a reward.
 You can't get addicted to a substance or a behavior, that you have not learned does something for you.
 What is that, "something?"
 Why do we behave the way we do?
 What is the root cause of our actions?
 Why do specific circumstances in life, that are very important to us, make us feel anxiety ridden, frustrated, overwhelmed, helpless, trapped, powerless and lacking control?
 How do we regain control of our circumstances -our feelings (emotions)?